 4- Prayer beads and Mats

-Yet another gift idea which has a lot of religious meaning attached to it.
-Most of the time in this holy month is spent on prayer mats in the remembrance of Allah (SWT).
-One can buy each member of the family, a separate and exquisite looking comfortable prayer mat.
+Yet another gift idea that has a lot of religious meaning attached to it.
+Most of the time in this holy month is spent on prayer mats in remembrance of Allah (SWT).
+One can buy each member of the family, a separate and exquisite-looking comfortable prayer mat.
 It would be a masterstroke to add a prayer bead in this package.
 For the male members of the family, adding a religious cap will just seal the deal!

 Ramadan or not, the idea of gifting a perfume is never out of fashion.
 Fragrance serves a lot of purposes when given to someone as a gift.
 It makes one’s day if the smell is nice and increases shared love as well.
 Not only that, every time they put on the perfume, they will be reminded of your affectionate personality.
 For female members of the family, you can add the cosmetic stuff as well.

 So, how do the Ramadan decorations differ from the normal day stuff?
 Well, these are symbolic of the holy month itself.
 Fanous is a typical lantern, which is traditionally associated with the month of Ramadan.
 Maybe you can think about it when you are making a list of ideas for a family gift?
 Or how about a crescent-shaped toy for kids?
 It can be a balloon as well, which hangs on the front door and says Ramadan Mubarak to everyone!

 Well, that’s a wrap.
 But before we sign off, there are a couple of things to keep in mind.
 One, these gifts are perfectly suitable for one’s own family, as well as a gift to a relative family.
 Secondly, Ramadan instructs us to model our lives according to the principle of simplicity.
 You will be challenged hard to think of better Ramadan gift ideas for your family!